+Swiss Psychiatrist Dr Carl Jung delivered a seminar on Kundalini Yoga in 1932.
+At the time, it was widely regarded as a milestone in the psychological understanding of Eastern thought and of the symbolic transformations of inner experience.
 Kundalini yoga presented Jung with a model for the developmental phases of higher consciousness, and he interpreted its symbols in terms of the process of individuation, with sensitivity towards a new generation’s interest in alternative religions and psychological exploration.

 Since the influx of such practices from the East and the popularisation of meditation in the 60s, there has been an increase in the types of symptoms and psychological experiences described above.
-However most Western practitioners are not equipped to deal with such manifestations, as they are not commonly found on mainstream curricula and can be mistakenly diagnosed as pathological.
+However most Western practitioners are not equipped to deal with such manifestations, as they are not commonly found on mainstream curricula and can be mistakenly diagnosed as psychiatric pathology.

 The inner workings of the brain and the nature of consciousness remain poorly understood fields as far as the eyes of science can see, so when self-experimenting with such practices, it’s important to adopt a gradual, well-researched, intuitive and holistic approach.